Jared Kushner and Ivanka Trump are moving to Indian Creek Island. Meet their neighbors

 Carl Icahn: Billionaire philanthropist and Wall Street investor with an estimated worth of $14.3 billion, according to Forbes.
 In August, Icahn relocated his headquarters from New York to Miami.

+The two-story, 14,000square-foot house has seven bedrooms, eight bathrooms and four half baths.
+It includes a pool and dock.
+It last sold in 1997 for $7.5 million.

-Julio Iglesias: Arguably the most world-famous resident of the island, at least until the new kids on the block arrive.
+Julio Iglesias: Arguably the most world-famous resident of the island, at least until the new kids on on the block arrive.
 The bestselling Latin singer of all time and one of the top 10 record sellers in music history.
 Iglesias previously owned the lot that the Kushners bought.
+He also owns a home on the island, as well as two additional lots, just south of the Kushners’ property, listed for sale at $70 million with The Jills Zeder Group.

+The 7,200-square-foot house has six bedrooms and six baths.
+The main house was built in 1976 and expanded in 2010.
+It has a pool and private dock.
+Iglesias bought the house in 2008 for $7 million.

+The two-story, 17,800-square-foot house sits on a 2.72-acre lot.
+The house has seven bedrooms, 13 bathrooms, six half baths and a pool.
+It is the former home of Paul L. Cejas, the former head of PLC Investments and former ambassador to Belgium.
+Lampert bought the house in 2012 for $38.4 million.

-Bernard Klepach: Mayor of Indian Creek Island, as well as CEO and chairman of the 3Sixty (formerly DFASS Group) chain of in-flight and airport Duty-Free specialty retail shops across five continents.
+Bernard Klepach: Mayor of Indian Creek Island, as well as CEO and chairman of the 3Sixty (formerly DFASS Group) chain of in-flight and airport Duty-Free speciality retail shops across five continents.

-Mary Stephens Shula: Widow of Don Shula, the beloved former head coach of the Miami Dolphins for 26 years and the winningest coach in NFL history.
+Mary Stephens Shula Widow of Don Shula, the beloved former head coach of the Miami Dolphins for 26 years and the winningest coach in NFL history, coach Don Shula

 Gary N. Siegler: Hedge fund manager.